csci-49900-01-spring-2019/project-self-taught-android/README.md

 Install Android Studio by following this link: https://developer.android.com/studio

-Install the Android emulator to be able to run Android application on laptop
+Install the Android emulator to be able to run Android application on laptop or use an Android phone

 ## Deployment